D.R. Robertson, STRI

 - Bycatch of non-target species is minimal due to gear regulations.

-- Sold fresh as steaks, fillets, or whole
+- Sold fresh as steaks, fillets, or whole.

 Description of meat

-- Low-fat fish with a mild flavor
+- Low-fat fish with a mild flavor.

-- Known for its firm, meaty texture
+- White seabass is known for its firm, meaty texture.

-- Meat has thick, large, white flakes
+- The meat has thick, large, white flakes.

-- Available in San Diego June–March
+- It is available in San Diego from June–March.